Viscoelasticity of suspension of red blood cells under oscillatory shear flow: Results

-In the results presented so far, $\langle \theta \rangle/\upi$ is found to fluctuate around zero, resulting in a lower value of $\langle \theta \rangle/\upi$ than that for steady shear flow.
-This is observed also when $f_{in}$, $\phi$, and $Ca_0$ change as shown in figures~\ref{fig:effect_ca_shape}($d$) and \ref{fig:effect_ca_shape}($e$).
-The fluctuations of $\langle \theta \rangle/\upi$ are larger for high-frequency oscillatory shear, which is similar to the results for different viscosity ratios $\lambda$ presented in figure~\ref{fig:effect_lam}($b$).
+In the results presented so far, $\langle \theta \rangle/\pi$ is found to fluctuate around zero, resulting in a lower value of $\langle \theta \rangle/\pi$ than that for steady shear flow.
+This is observed also when $f_{in}$, $\phi$, and $Ca_0$ change as shown in Figs.~\ref{fig:effect_ca_shape}(d) and \ref{fig:effect_ca_shape}(e).
+The fluctuations of $\langle \theta \rangle/\pi$ are larger for high-frequency oscillatory shear, which is similar to the results for different viscosity ratios $\lambda$ presented in Fig.~\ref{fig:effect_lam}(b).
+As mentioned above or in appendix~\S\ref{appA_distance}, high frequency or dilute conditions decrease the rate of hydrodynamic interaction between RBCs, resulting in a reduced contribution of the RBCs to the suspension bulk properties.
+Thus, large fluctuations of $\langle \theta \rangle/\pi$ at high frequency come from various orientations of the individual RBCs due to weak hydrodynamic interactions, independently of $\phi$ and $Ca_0$.

-The spatial-temporal average of the specific viscosity $|\mu_{sp}|^{amp}$ and of the phase delay $\delta/\upi$ are compared for low $Ca_0$ (= 0.05) and high $Ca_0$ (= 0.8) in panels ($a$)--($d$) of figure~\ref{fig:effect_ca}.
+The spatio-temporal average of the specific viscosity $|\mu_{sp}|^{amp}$ and of the phase delay $\delta/\pi$ are compared for low $Ca_0$ (= 0.05) and high $Ca_0$ (= 0.8) in panels (a)--(d) of Fig.~\ref{fig:effect_ca}.
 As expected, the specific viscosity increases with the RBC volume fraction: $|\mu_{sp}|^{amp}$ is maximum for steady shear flow and decreases under oscillatory shear flow.
-For small amplitude oscillations, $Ca_0$= 0.05, $|\mu_{sp}|^{amp}$ is almost independent of the frequency of the imposed shear $f_{in}$, at least for the range considered in this study, deemed relevant for physiological flows.
-For high-amplitude oscillations, $Ca_0$= 0.8, the specific viscosity appears to decrease monotonically with $f_{in}$.
+For the smallest $Ca_0$ (= 0.05), $|\mu_{sp}|^{amp}$ is almost independent of the frequency of the imposed shear $f_{in}$, at least for the range considered in this study, deemed relevant for physiological flows.
+For the large $Ca_0$ (= 0.8) flow, $|\mu_{sp}|^{amp}$ appears to decrease with $f_{in}$.
 For both low and high $Ca_0$, the frequency-dependent decrease of $|\mu_{sp}|^{amp}$ becomes more evident as $\phi$ increases.
-We can also note in the figure that the specific viscosity is lower for the largest value of the capillary number investigated at steady shear rate.
-As high $Ca_0$ corresponds to large deformability in the limit $f_{in}\to 0$, this result confirms the shear-thinning behaviour with deformability in the case of suspensions of deformable objects \citep{rosti_brandt_mitra_2018a, rosti_brandt_2018a, chiara_rosti_picano_brandt_2020a}.
+We can also note in the figure that $|\mu_{sp}|^{amp}$ is lower for the largest value of the capillary number investigated at steady shear rate.
+As high $Ca_0$ corresponds to large deformability in the limit $f_{in}\to 0$, this result confirms the shear-thinning behavior with deformability in the case of suspensions of deformable objects~\citep{Rosti_Brandt_Mitra2018, Rosti_Brandt2018, Chiara2020}.